VladimirMakaev/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

 > Maintaining up to date documentation about the commands and events can
 > offer a more detailed view.
 Additionally, if you have tests that use
 > commands as inputs and then check for events, you can examine the
-> tests to understand the expected consequences of particular commands.
+> tests to understand the expected consequences of particular commands
+> (see the section on testing in [Extending and Enhancing the Orders and
+> Registrations Bounded Contexts][j_chapter4] for an example of this
+> style of test.

 Figure 1 shows the six bounded contexts that make up the Contoso Conference Management System.
 The arrows on the diagram indicate the